baxpick/cpctelera_example/README.md

-# CPCtelera Docker Build Environment
+# CPCtelera Container Build Environment

 ## Overview

-This repository provides a way to create a Docker-based build environment for [CPCtelera](https://github.com/lronaldo/cpctelera), a C development framework for the Amstrad CPC home computer.
+This repository provides a way to create a container based build environment for [CPCtelera](https://github.com/lronaldo/cpctelera), a C development framework for the Amstrad CPC home computer.

-The primary goal is to offer a consistent, isolated and minimal build environment that works across different host operating systems, including native support for both x86_64 (amd64) and aarch64 (arm64) architectures via a multi-architecture Docker image.
+The primary goal is to offer a consistent, isolated and minimal build environment that works across different host operating systems, including native support for both x86_64 (amd64) and aarch64 (arm64) architectures via a multi-architecture container image.

 ## Thanks